 Had I not been an organic consumer for so many years I may have not noticed any difference.
 But I was and I knew.
 At the end of the week I closely examined both bunches of broccoli and they both turned bad exactly the same way!
 That’s all I need to see to confirm my suspicions!

 Conventionally grown broccoli will turn yellow on the top and get this nasty odor as it gets old.

-Truly organic broccoli, because organically raised broccoli will shrink and start looking as if it’s been mummified; the reason for this is that organically raised broccoli has far less water in its cells because organic farmers use less water and they tend to use varieties of broccoli that age differently than conventional.
+Truly organic broccoli will shrink and start looking as if it’s been mummified; the reason for this is that organically raised broccoli has far less water in its cells because organic farmers use less water and they tend to use varieties of broccoli that age differently than conventional.

-At the time I didn’t know what kind of slight-of-hand they were up to but since then I have refused to spent 50% more for certified organic food.
-What I began doing was searching out local farmers who told me they didn’t use chemicals while growing.
+At the time I didn’t know what kind of changes they had made I have refused to spent 50% more for certified organic food.
+What I began doing instead was searching out local farmers who told me they didn’t use chemicals while growing.
 Even though they weren’t certified organic, I still trusted their word more than the certified label.
-Since then, I have saved 50% of my money and found other, more reliable sources for food.
+Since then, I have saved 50% of my money and have found other, more reliable sources for food.

 An article by Dr. Mercola discussing yet another thing that’s going on in the certified organic industry, You are Being Ripped Off by Much of the “Organic” Food You’re Buying.

 For years, it has been challenging to find accurate information on what happened to our “certified organic” food; I think many people who are in positions to know the answer didn’t want to say anything because big companies can get pretty nasty and make life extremely difficult for smaller farmers.
 Still, I knew what I knew and it wasn’t right to take a perfectly good industry and turn it into a marketing scheme, not for the sake of the health of people or the environment but for profits and control.